yamukha/web3esp/README.md

 Install ganache-cli, note: maybe need to install proper vesion of nmp\
 Run ganache as deterministic chain node (with the same private key every new start:)\
 ganache-cli -d -h 0.0.0.0
+In case of smart contract usage is needed to upload it, i.e. by Remix to local host node.

 # Test cases:
 1. Test on Linux and python implementation (ref. to cripts code):